 - Step 1: The table begins with actual revenue for CY 2016, with the undercharge of \$79.7 million added back for the year.
-The resulting adjusted revenue amount is increased by growth limit shown in table 6a to provide an estimated of allowed revenue for CY 2017. - Step 2: The table then shows the approved global revenue for FY 2017 and actual revenue for the last six months of CY 2016 to calculate the projected revenue for the first six months of CY 2017 (i.e. the last six months of FY 2017). - Step 3: Step 3 shows estimated FY 2018 global budget revenue based on the information that staff has available to date.
-The permanent update over CY 2016 shows a 2.90 percent increase less the 0.40 percent set aside. - Step 4: To determine the calendar year revenues, staff estimates the revenue for the first half of FY 2018 by applying the recommended mid-year split percentage of 49.73 percent to the estimated approved revenue for FY 2018 and hospital specific seasonality adjustments.
-A reduction in revenues resulting from the temporary rate adjustment for Johns Hopkins is subtracted from revenues.
+The resulting adjusted revenue amount is increased by growth limit shown in table 6a to provide an estimated of allowed revenue for CY 2017. - Step 2: The table then shows the approved global revenue for FY 2017 and actual revenue for the last six months of CY 2016 to calculate the projected revenue for the first six months of CY 2017 (i.e. the last six months of FY 2017). - Step 3: This step shows estimated FY 2018 global budget revenue based on the information that staff has available to date.
+The permanent update over CY 2016 shows a 2.90 percent increase less the 0.20 percent set aside. - Step 4: For this step, to determine the calendar year revenues, staff estimates the revenue for the first half of FY 2018 by applying the recommended mid-year split percentage of

-• Step 5: Step 5 shows the resulting estimated revenue for CY 2017 and then calculates the increase over CY 2016 Revenue.
-The final portion of step 5 shows the amount of revenue over the maximum revenue (shown in step 1) with and without the use of the 0.40 percent set-aside.
+- 49.73 percent to the estimated approved revenue for FY 2018 and hospital specific seasonality adjustments.
+A reduction in revenues resulting from the temporary rate adjustment for Johns Hopkins Hospital is subtracted from revenues. - Step 5: This step shows the resulting estimated revenue for CY 2017 and then calculates the increase over CY 2016 Revenue.
+The final portion of step 5 shows the amount of revenue under the maximum revenue (shown in step 1) with and without the use of the 0.20 percent set-aside.